Spaniards pour out for 1st exercise in 7 weeks of lockdown

 Since Spain’s lockdown started on March 14, only adults have only been able to leave home, and only for shopping for food, medicine and other essential goods, and to walk dogs close to home.
 For two weeks all commuting was banned; now only unavoidable commutes to and from work are allowed, with authorities encouraging people to work from home.

-Spain has detailed a complex rollback plan that will vary by province.
+Spain has detailed a complex rollback plan that will vary by province that will take effect on Monday.
 Those with the fewest cases and with health care resources to handle a rebound of the virus will be the first to enjoy a further loosening of the measures.

 The lockdown, among the strictest in the world, has succeeded in reducing daily increases of over 20% in cases to under 1% and saving Spain’s hospitals from collapse.